bobmatyas/wp-pretty-rss/readme.txt

 = How does this work? =

 It adds a stylesheet to apply a visual transformation to the default feed view.
+The stylesheet adjusts the default in-browser feed view to provide information about what a feed is and how they work.

 = Are there any limitations? =